 3. Pay off outstanding collections, tax liens, or judgments.
 In many cases debt collectors will accept 40% of an outstanding debt as payment in full.
 When the number and size of collections aren’t overwhelming simply settling with the collector and getting paperwork to prove it is often the best approach.
 If there are a lot of collections we often refer people to companies that specialize in debt settlement.

-4. Work with credit optimization professionals.* When someone’s credit history is especially beat up with old late payments, collections, bankruptcies, etc. being reported, the fastest way to get qualified for an FHA loan is often to work with a credit optimization specialist.
-We often recommend a company that has been especially effective for people with messy credit histories.
-They charge $99 per month and have consistently made a massive difference in six months or less for people we have referred over.
-Working with a credit optimization specialist is often the only route to take for people with hammered credit histories but who need to refinance in the next six months.
+4. Work with credit optimization professionals.
+When someone’s credit history is especially beat up with old late payments, collections, bankruptcies, etc. being reported, the fastest way to get qualified for an FHA loan is often to work with a credit optimization specialist.
 Keep in mind that using such a service only works if you are able to make all of your current payments over the period you are working on your credit.